oleksabor/slowpo_pages/_posts/2022-05-23-display-driver-kills-hp15-g003sw-performance.md

 Memes are made from the reality I know.
 We are geting to know each other better here and I was asked to install Windows because I'm a developer.

-{% responsive_image path: assets/images/2022/installWindows.jpg alt: "install windows meme" %}
+{% responsive_image path: assets/images/2022/installWindows.jpg alt: "staging environment" %}

 ##### mouse pointer lag
 The computer is the HP 15-g003sw laptop (part number g2a33ea).